|Values are valid only on day of printing.|

-Although there are several FDA-approved screening assays to detect both combined HIV-1 and HIV-2 antibodies or HIV-2 antibodies alone, there are currently no FDA-approved supplemental (confirmatory) HIV-2 serologic or molecular tests in the United States.
-Interpretation of visible band patterns in supplemental HIV-2 antibody detection assays (eg, Western blot, line immunoblot) is complicated due to significant cross-reactivity between HIV-1 and HIV-2 antibodies in these assays.
+Although there are several FDA-approved screening assays to detect both combined HIV-1 and HIV-2 antibodies or HIV-2 antibodies alone, currently there is only 1 FDA-approved supplemental (confirmatory) HIV-2 serologic assay for clinical use in the United States.
+Interpretation of visible band patterns is complicated due to the significant cross-reactivity between HIV-1 and HIV-2 antibodies in this assay.

 Confirmation of the presence of HIV-2 antibodies in patients with repeatedly reactive combined HIV-1 and HIV-2 antibody or HIV-2 antibody-only screening test results